pkic/pkimm/categories/interoperability/_index.md

 Interoperability means the ability of two or more systems or components to exchange information and to use the information that has been exchanged.

-The PKI is composed of multiple components, which are often provided by different vendors, or can be developed and maintained in-house.
+A PKI is composed of multiple components, which are often provided by different vendors, or can be developed and maintained in-house.
 Interoperability keeps the PKI components working together and allows the PKI to function properly in the long term.

-Adopting open standards and protocols helps to ensure interoperability between PKI components and avoid vendor lock-in that may lead to interoperability issues in the future, especially when the PKI needs to be trusted for a long time and needs to be scaled.
+Adopting open standards and protocols helps to ensure interoperability between PKI components and Relying Party (RP) applications and avoids vendor lock-in that may lead to interoperability issues in the future, especially when the PKI needs to be trusted for a long time, may have no control over RPs or needs to be scaled.

 Interoperability includes the following aspects:
 - Interface specifications